Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 ![farming_tf_wallet_15](./img/farming_tf_wallet_15.png)

-Once your wallet is initialized, you will see *No blanace found for this wallet*.
+Once your wallet is initialized, you will see *No balance found for this wallet*.
 You can click on this button to enter the wallet.

 ![farming_tf_wallet_16](./img/farming_tf_wallet_16.png)